lteresah/AMLS-GraphDatabase/Stage1/README.md

 <img width="403" alt="FSLR_Model_Version2" src="https://github.com/lteresah/AMLS-GraphDatabase/assets/165841286/f4e2d3d5-b439-4f7b-91db-f8996a19a4e1">
 </p>

+The elements of this model include:
+* Object Nodes:
+  1. Ingredients
+  2. Precursors
+  3. Samples
+* Operation Nodes:
+  1. Mix (Make Precursors)
+  2. Mix (Make Samples)
+  3. Heat
+  4. Rest
+* Relationships:
+  1. INGREDIENT_OF (Denotes objects being used in an operation)
+  2. CREATED (Denotes creation of an object node by an operation)
+  3. WENT_TO (Denotes an object being acted on)
+  4. EXECUTED (_Not shown_, indicates which user performed the operation)
+  5. THEN (_Not shown_, tracks the chronological order of operations on a specific object)

 The first difference you will notice from **Version 1** is the addition of another "Mix" node which leads to the creation of a "Sample".
 By the time I got to this point of the exploration, the FSLR team had started to make samples, and this was included to accomodate the changes.

 #### Lesson 1.5: You need to spend time defining a Neo4j Perspective if you want the Bloom app to be interpretable.

 You will also notice that the nodes in the explore tab (Bloom app equivalent) are nicely colored and labeled.
 This was not automatically generated -- the user has to spend several minutes specifying how they want the nodes to appear and what properties show up when they hover over the nodes.
-Once they do this, they have created what Neo4j calls a **perspective**, which can be exported as a _.json file_ and shared with other users who wish to have the same settings.
+Once they do this, they have created what Neo4j calls a **perspective**, which can be exported as a _.json_ file and shared with other users who wish to have the same settings.

 #### Lesson 1.6: Exporting a database does not export the Perspective -- it needs to be exported and shared separately.